YordanBahchevanov/designSpace/README.md

 A dedicated space to:
 - Organize and showcase your uploaded projects.
 - Share and manage your published articles.
-- Save inspiring projects or articles from other users into personalized folders.
+- Save inspiring projects from other users into personalized folders.

 ### Project Showcase